 Criminal justice reform in the states: North Dakota legislature adopts two bills, Texas holds hearing on decriminalizing marijuana, and more

-Update drawn from the Daily Appeal and Political Report newsletters.
-Find out more on our legislative roundup page.
+Find more updates on our legislative roundup page.

 House Bill 57, the proposal to fully abolish felony disenfranchisement, moved past one House committee in January.
 But on Monday, the Judiciary Committee approved the bill while narrowing it: The amended version enfranchises people once they are released from prison, but not incarcerated people.
 State Representative Damon Ely, a Democrat who sits on both committees that heard the bill, had indicated during the aforementioned January hearing that he did not support incarcerated people’s voting rights.
 Still, this amended version is a major step as well.
 It would enfranchise people on parole and probation, who represent the vast majority of people disenfranchised in New Mexico, according to a Sentencing Project report.